-Stroke can also cause a person to suffer from permanent brain damage.
-If a person does suffer from permanent brain damage from a stroke that could have been prevented, then a doctor may be liable for medical negligence.
-Family members of a loved one who has suffered from a stroke can get in touch with failure to diagnose stroke lawyers to receive immediate help for a potential case against a physician or hospital.
-A failure to diagnose stroke lawyer may be able to help family members claim damages so that the medical expenses of a loved one can be covered as well as any damages recoverable under the Wrongful Death Act of Illinois.
+A stroke can cause a person to suffer from permanent brain damage, and if this happens due to a stroke that could have been prevented, then a doctor may be liable for medical negligence.
+Family members of a loved one who has suffered from a stroke can get in touch with failure-to-diagnose-stroke lawyers to receive immediate help for a potential case against a physician or hospital.
+A failure-to-diagnose-stroke lawyer may be able to help family members claim damages so that the medical expenses of a loved one can be covered as well as any damages recoverable under the Wrongful Death Act of Illinois.

 - Problems with one’s memory